wiremock/wiremock.org/_docs/standalone.md

     We provide the JAR file and Docker image distributions for it.
 ---

+<div class="cloud-callout"><a href="http://www.wiremock.io" target="_BLANK">This article is about WireMock open source.
+For unlimited scalability, support and Enterprise features - learn about WireMock Cloud.</a></div>

 WireMock can run as a standalone service, configured via the Java API, JSON over HTTP or JSON files.
 We provide the JAR file and Docker image distributions for it.